Hacker Bits | Read only the best.

 new bits

-We have a great selection of articles this month covering large language models, galactic algorithms, Pandas, interviews, layoffs, CRDTs, small databases, remote work, and so much more!
+We have a great selection of articles this month covering how to study, Shazam, simple architectures, self-attention, AI/ML, tech work, from engineer to manager, and so much more!

 As always, please don’t hesitate to let us know if you have any suggestions or feedback! 🙂